r1chardj0n3s/parse/README.rst

   That is, the "#" format character is handled automatically by d, b, o and x formats.
 For "d" any will be accepted, but for the others the correct prefix must be present if at all.
 - Numeric sign is handled automatically.
+A sign specifier can be given, but has no effect.
 - The thousands separator is handled automatically if the "n" type is used.
 - The types supported are a slightly different mix to the format() types.
 Some format() types come directly over: "d", "n", "%", "f", "e", "b", "o" and "x".